IBM-Blockchain/blockchain-vscode-extension/README.md

 All functional tests will be created in `<yourProject>/src/test/java/org/example`.

-_Note that until version 1.4.1 of fabric-gateway-java is published in maven central, the functional tests will use version 1.4.1-SNAPSHOT._
+**_fabric-gateway-java version 1.4.2 has been published in maven central.
+Please update this dependency for functional tests created with a previous release._**

 ### Wallet Management